Your Very Own Private Lake

 Barnett Lake Outpost

 Journey 65 miles north of our float plane base in Flin Flon to beautiful Barnett Lake.
 Your dream of adventure fishing takes a wilder turn when you reach this seven-mile long, 70 foot deep, tea-colored body of water fed by a creek in its south east corner and home to phenomenal walleye and pike.
-This remote lake absolutely teams with pike in the 30” to 40” size range and it’s not uncommon to boat one upwards of 45”.
+This remote lake absolutely teems with pike in the 30” to 40” size range and it’s not uncommon to boat one upwards of 45”.
 World class walleye fishing is Barnett’s rule-of- thumb with groups catching up to 18 trophy sized (over 28”) walleye in one week and lake records shooting upwards of 35”.
 If you dream big, Barnett Lake is for you!

 We had a great time at Barnett Lake this year.
 What we really enjoy is the seclusion out there, great bonding time for our family.
 Everybody at Kississing did a great job, could not be better.
 Thanks for the great service.